 What's your name and job title?
 What did you study?

-Nicola, Graduate Civil Engineer, Civil Engineering at University of Canterbury
+Elliot Martin, Graduate Civil Engineer.
+I studied Engineering at the University of Auckland.

 How did you get to your current Job position and for how long have you occupied it?

 I went along to multiple seminars held at the University by different engineering consultancy firms (perks of these seminars included free pizza!), and Stantec caught my attention.
 I was interested in the 3-year grad program, as it seemed well thought out and structured.
 I followed the instructions to apply, had a skype interview in Auckland and answered a questionnaire, got the call, then moved down to Wellington to start my new job in November 2018.
 Since I had 400 hours left to complete after my final year of study (I left my compulsory hours to the last minute), Stantec allowed me to start as an intern with the possibility of continuing on as a grad.
 I have now officially been a graduate in the transport planning team for a year.

 How can students best prepare for interviews?